El-Erian starts tweeting, but won't talk about Gross

-NEW YORK, March 17 (Reuters) - Mohamed El-Erian, the former chief executive of Pimco, has taken to Twitter to express his views to the world, but he said on Monday he wants to steer clear of the drama surrounding his falling out with co-founder Bill Gross for now.
+NEW YORK (Reuters) - Mohamed El-Erian, the former chief executive of Pimco, has taken to Twitter to express his views to the world, but he said on Monday he wants to steer clear of the drama surrounding his falling out with co-founder Bill Gross for now.

 In his first phone interview since leaving the world’s largest bond fund, El-Erian declined to discuss what he thought about reports that a clash with Gross led to his resignation.
 He also would not discuss Gross’ comments questioning his investment record, or Gross’ allegation that he was trying to “undermine” him.